 Bake the cake batter in 6-inch round pans for a 3-layer cake that looks tall and impressive.
 It will make a gorgeous centerpiece to a dessert table.

-I made this fluffy white layer cake in two 8-inch rounds for this Easter with Hadley Pottery, and it’s fine.
+I made this one in two 8-inch rounds for this Easter with Hadley Pottery, and it’s fine.
 But making it in the smaller pans means you can have a taller triple-layer cake where the pineapple flowers can be arranged like a waterfall down the side.